WesleyAC/notebook/entries/1595118699-worlds-colliding.md

 @sidenote: This isn't to say that forcing people to hide things about their lives is something that inherently makes everyone comfortable — quite the opposite, most of the things people are forced to hide in the name of "professionalism" disproportionately affect more marginalized people, almost definitionally.
 But I also think that it's true that in a world where people are coerced into interacting with all of their coworkers, there are advantages to having touchy subjects be off-limits — I'd honestly rather not know which of my coworkers are bigots, as long as they're not actively causing problems for anyone.
  — but I can't help but be sad that there are parts of myself that I hide for the sake of "professionalism."

 I feel a similar way about the Recurse Center — it's a space that clearly feels "professional," but deeply social at the same time.
-It feels wrong, on some level, to date someone you meet at RC, because the closest thing that feels like is dating a coworker.
+It feels wrong, on some level, to date someone you meet at RC, because the closest thing that that feels like is dating a coworker.
 @sidenote: I'm aware that plenty of people don't think that dating coworkers is weird — if that's you, alright, but you'd better be thinking pretty carefully about what power dynamics you're stumbling into...
 But lots of people do it anyways, because RC is a space that is incredibly conducive to creating close connections.